Fresh-Broccoli/pepper_DL/README.md

 3. In the Python 2 terminal, cd into the directory of [server](https://github.com/Wjjay/pepper_DL/tree/pepper_flask/server)
 4. In the Python 3 terminal, cd into the directory of [client](https://github.com/Wjjay/pepper_DL/tree/pepper_flask/client)
 5. In the Python 2 terminal, run `python server.py --ip *Pepper's IP address*`, if successful, Pepper should stand up-right again
-6. In the Python 3 terminal, run `python client2.py`, if successful, Pepper should start rotating to look for potential targets.
+6. In the Python 3 terminal, run `python experiments.py` (should run the follow behaviour with OC-SORT), if successful, Pepper should start rotating to look for potential targets.
 At this stage, you can raise your hand to initiate its tracking mode